Diallo75012/kubeadm_updating_cluster/notes.md

 creditizens@node2:~$ cat /tmp/local-pv/junko-location-now.txt
 junko shibuya
 ```
-**Note:**:
+**note:**:
-- the `PV` and `PVC` would still reference to each others and be bound even if pod is deleted, so they need to be delete separately and manually
+- the `pv` and `pvc` would still reference to each others and be bound even if pod is deleted, so they need to be delete separately and manually
 -  the volume on the `node2` is not deleted by kubernetes as it is made to persist if there is `pod` failure. so need also to be deleted manually.

-# Scenario 2 (From Static to Dynamic):
+# scenario 2 (from static to dynamic):

-Here will be showing:
+here will be showing:
-- how pv bind to storageclasses: using `storageClassName: ""` and `# storageClassName: ` not set
+- how pv bind to storageclasses: using `storageclassname: ""` and `# storageclassname: ` not set
-- how we need a provisioner and install rancher or show how to install it, then use dynamic provisioning showing no need to create `PV`
+- how we need a provisioner and install rancher or show how to install it, then use dynamic provisioning showing no need to create `pv`
-- after can maybe show more Topology and how to use it
+- after can maybe show more topology and how to use it
-- after move to `Dynamic` fully and now no more `affinity` to control where pod would be deployed, no more control but use `Topology` on `StorageClass`
+- after move to `dynamic` fully and now no more `affinity` to control where pod would be deployed, no more control but use `topology` on `storageclass`
   to show that this is a way to control where those pods would be deployed.
-always show where is the volume created as with `rancher` `local-path` provisioner we don't get it at the path of `PV` as here it is dynamic and
+always show where is the volume created as with `rancher` `local-path` provisioner we don't get it at the path of `pv` as here it is dynamic and
-we don't create `PVs` so the provisioner will be putting the volumes at `/opt/local-path-provisioner/pvc-<numbers>...`.
+we don't create `pvs` so the provisioner will be putting the volumes at `/opt/local-path-provisioner/pvc-<numbers>...`.
-So need here to describe the `PV` created automatically by the provisioner.
+so need here to describe the `pv` created automatically by the provisioner.

-### install `local-path` provisioner (Rancher)
+### install `local-path` provisioner (rancher)
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml
 ```